geoffrey-young/pika-filament-buffer/v2-wheel-beta/README.md

 it turns out, there are scientists who study this stuff.

-one of the [studies I found](./JS0q4v-jom_v35_1_131.pdf) investigated coiling and uncoiling effects in commercial cable systems, and demonstrated that an off-center drum like this resulted in a more uniform system:
+[one of the studies](./JS0q4v-jom_v35_1_131.pdf) I found investigated coiling and uncoiling effects in commercial cable systems, and demonstrated that a two-cylinder drum like this resulted in a more uniform system:

 ![drum](./drum.png)